Posted by Richard Walters / 24 January 2019

 And that’s the issue; plenty of visibility and not enough control.
 Like having a crystal-clear windshield and dashboard in your car, with no means of changing speed or direction!
 Many European organisations are still at this first stage of cloud application security.

 There’s a hole in my (S3) bucket

-This trend shows no sign of letting up in 2018, particularly as, it seems, administrators have trouble in correctly configuring even high-profile services like Amazon S3 and repeatedly misconfigure storage buckets exposing sensitive data at scale to the internet at large.
+With ‘accidental online leaking and misconfigured services and portals’ overtaking hacking as the no.1 cause of exposed data records back in 2017, we’ve seen no signs of this letting up.
+Even with the large scale breaches of 2018, accidental online leaking is likely to maintain the no 1 position throughout the coming year; particularly as, it seems, administrators have trouble in correctly configuring even high-profile services like Amazon S3 and repeatedly misconfigure storage buckets exposing sensitive data at scale to the internet at large.

 Resolving this problem is made more difficult as IT departments around the world continue to encounter skills and knowledge gaps in cyber security, as the number of job vacancies for security pros outstrips demand by several million.
 Even then, security professionals don’t always have the answers and can be forgiven for struggling with the extremely dynamic, elastic nature of cloud services and the rapidly changing usage habits of company employees.